MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 2. Select **Open connector page** on the connector information blade.

-3. Select the **Connect** button.
+3. From the Configuration area select the **Connect** button.

 ### Task 4: Connect the Azure Defender connector.

-In this task, you will connect the Azure Defender connector.
+In this task, you will review the Azure Defender connector.

 1. From the Data Connectors tab, select the **Azure Defender** connector from the list.